-22 Pistol League kicks off on the first Thursday in January.
+22 Pistol League typically starts on the first Thursday in January.
 The first night is always a registration session and safety briefing.
 Any .22 rimfire pistol is eligible, revolver or automatic.
 (Someone even shot a bolt-action .22 pistol one year, and did surprisingly well except for, of course, Rapid Fire.)
-The course is a National Match Course: 10 shots Slow Fire (in 10 minutes), 10 shots Timed fire (two strings of five shots, 20 seconds each) and 10 shots Rapid Fire (two strings of five shots, 10 seconds each).
+We follow the National Match Course: 10 shots Slow Fire (in 10 minutes), 10 shots Timed fire (two strings of five shots, 20 seconds each) and 10 shots Rapid Fire (two strings of five shots, 10 seconds each).
 Don’t let this complex description scare you off.
-Come on out and watch the first night and we guarantee you, you’ll be ready to compete in no time.
-League shoots for 14 weeks, with your worst two scores thrown out.
+Come on out and watch the first night and we guarantee, you’ll be ready to compete in no time.
+The league runs for 14 weeks, with your worst two scores thrown out.
 At end of the league, the entire group will be divided into four equal classes, so most people have no idea what class they’re in until Awards Night.
 The top four scorers in each class receive awards and certificates, plus Most Improved (from the first half to the second half) and Top Gun.
-A nominal fee will be charged for the league and includes targets, the Awards, and Fun Night party (free refreshments).
-Most of the shooters are still learning, so come out and hone your pistol
+A nominal fee is charged for the league and includes targets, the Awards, and Fun Night party (free refreshments).
+Most of the shooters are still learning, so come out and hone your pistol skills.

 NOTICE: Volunteers needed for Pistol Range monthly cleaning & maintenance.
-3rd MONDAY of each month 6-9 PM is the scheduled cleaning time.
+3rd MONDAY of each month 7-9 PM is the scheduled cleaning time.
+(Always check the calendar.)
 Training & equipment provided.

-– Wash the firing area and observation room.
+– Mop the firing area and observation room floor.

 – Empty the trash, tidy the observation room, fill soap and paper towel dispensers.